ray2day/ray2day/README.md

 **As far learning C# and .NET concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and ASP.NET skills even more...
 - a new postbachelor college education / advanced course C# (ASP.NET web forms) at Avans+ hogeschool (start February 2022)
+- learn the ins- and outs of Visual Studio 2022
 - want to do an official Scrumm / Agile course

 >> find a great employer where I can have a great job in coding and expand my coding skills <<